uday160386/uday160386.github.io/_greensoftware/Evaluating using kepler.md

 ### Next, we will set up an AWS Elastic Kubernetes Service (EKS) cluster to provide the necessary environment on AWS.

-  - Create a AWS Cluster by following
+  - Create a an AWS Cluster by following
     - Create an IAM role for EKS.
     - Use eksctl (recommended):
       ```eksctl create cluster --name <cluster name> --region <region> --nodes 2